 6- Verticillium Wilt

 Verticillium wilt is the result of a toxic fungus that occurs in the soil.
 Symptoms of this fungus involve twisting, curling, and stunting of the upper mint leaves.
-The infected mint leave starts changing their color from green to yellow and eventually turn black.
+The infected mint leave starts changing its color from green to yellow and eventually turn black.

 Once fungi enter the soil, it stays there for several years.
 There’s no fungicide treatment for verticillium wilt; thus, it is best to completely eliminate the mint plant.